mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

    as if it were connected end-to-end.
 This structure lends itself easily to buffering data streams.
 * Audio buffer
-  * An audio buffer holds a single buffer of audio data.
+  * An audio buffer holds a fixed size amount of sampled audio data.
-   The audio buffer size is the amount of time allowed for the computer to process the audio of your sound card or audio interface.
+   The audio buffer size determines the time allowed for the computer to process the audio data.
+Thus, it also determines Latency.
 * Latency
   * Latency, from a general point of view, is a time delay between the cause and the effect of some physical change